Marvel firsts: 'Eternals' showcases deaf and South Asian superheroes

-LOS ANGELES: The new action movie “Eternals” features several milestones for Walt Disney Co’s blockbuster Marvel universe, from its first deaf and South Asian superheroes to the first gay kiss.
+The new action movie "Eternals" features several milestones for Walt Disney's blockbuster Marvel universe, from its first deaf and South Asian superheroes to the first gay kiss.

 Angelina Jolie, who plays a warrior named Thena, said she hopes the diversity "starts to normalize what should have been there in the first place."